PirateBingo/Massport-Berther/README.md

-During my time at MassPort, I became interested in the process of berthing cruise ships, and learned that it took a lot of time for the people at Massport to work out.
-From what I've learned, I'm confident that the process is simple enough to be automated.
-I wrote a simple program to
+During my time at MassPort, I became interested in the process of berthing cruise ships, and learned that it took a lot of time for the people to work out.
+From what I've learned, The process is simple enough to be automated by an AI.
+I'm working on a simple program to do this.

 The left pane of my program is for editing the properties of ships according to their Side Shell Plan.